 Adding to the former, the kids starting to develop even more superpowers and being portrayed without many major flaws is shoving them even further past the border of Mary Sue-land.

-Cliché Storm: From the evil twin and the stereotyped characters to the boy drama, I think it's fair to apply this term to the YA series.
+Cliché Storm: From the evil twin and the stereotyped characters to the boy drama this series uses almost every YA Fiction clichés known.

 Creator's Pet: Angel, though widely disliked amongst the fandom, constantly gets a bunch of powers, and is now apparently going to get her own book, Angel: A Maximum Ride Novel.

 Critical Research Failure: Anyone who knows anything about Game Boys could tell you that they don't have downloadable games, and certainly wouldn't have a bunch of them pre-installed if they did.
 And that you don't sell the display copy of a game console.

 Deader Than Disco: Due to the series' abysmal second half.
 It's almost impossible to believe that a movie adaptation was considered at one point.